Traslox/FTQGameProviders/README.md

 Is the application using connection for any server while monotoring?
 No, I don't have money to afford this.
 If I had, I won't.

+Are there any regular bugs?
+Yes, there is a bug for steam required games, the app closing games too.

 ## Tips:

 1. You can use secret command /devmode for modification of app.
 It's a debugging tool to understand xbox store's agressive behavior.